0Pavlov/crowd-monitor/model/DATABASE.md

                 FOREIGN KEY (assignment_id) REFERENCES assignments (id) ON DELETE CASCADE );

-    This table contains individual submissions to the assignments (not for the tasks).
-Assignment is the hub, created for particular worker, which agregates all of the worker's submissions.
-There is can be multiple submissions for the one assignment.
+    This table contains individual submissions for the assignments (not for the tasks).
+An assignment is a hub, created for a particular worker, which aggregates all of that worker's submissions.
+There can be multiple submissions for one assignment.
-        - (id) is particular submission id.
+        - (id) is the ID of a particular submission.
         - (assignment_id) specifies to which assignment
         this submission is related.
-        - (submitted_answer) is the submittion itself.
+        - (submitted_answer) is the submission itself.
-        - (timestamp) is the time of the submittion.
+        - (timestamp) is the time of the submission.

     ## Metrics Cache
     TODO

-# Conceptional part
+# Conceptual Part

-TODO
+The ultimate goal of the system is to crowdsource solutions for particular tasks.
+The concept is analogous to a school assignment.

+There is a **teacher** (an `admin` user), who provides a problem, and there are **students** (the `worker` users), who provide the solutions.

+## Workflow
+    - An admin (the "teacher") creates a `task` and sets its deadline.
+    - The admin then assigns this single `task` to one or more workers ("students").
+    - This creates an `assignment` for each worker.
+The `assignment` acts like a personal project folder for that specific task.
+A worker has exactly one `assignment` per task they are assigned.
+    - As workers progress, they submit their work.
+Each piece of work is a `submission`.
+    A worker can make multiple `submissions` to their single `assignment` for a task.
+    All of their work for that task is collected within that assignment.
+    - From the worker's perspective, this interaction feels like having an individual chat or workspace for each task assigned to them.
+    - At any point, an admin can view every `submission` for every `assignment`.
+    - Once a worker believes they have finished, they change their assignment's status to `awaiting_review`.
+    - An admin can review the work.
+If it is incomplete or incorrect, the admin can request a `revision_requested`, prompting the worker to make more submissions.
+    - An admin can **close** an individual worker's `assignment`.
+This may happen because the worker has successfully completed the task, is no longer working on it, or for any other reason.
+    - An admin can also **close** the entire `task`.
+When this happens, all related assignments are automatically closed, and no one can make further submissions.
+    At this point, the task is considered `completed`.